Special Projects Guidelines

-- Grant requests may not exceed $1,000 or 50 percent of the total project cost, whichever is less, and awards may be less based on review of the application.
+- Grant requests may not exceed $1,000 or 50% of the total project cost, whichever is less.

 - No group may receive more than one Special Project grant per fiscal year.

-- An organization which has received an Community Arts Access or Institutional Support grant during the fiscal year (July 1 - June 30) is not eligible for a Special Project grant.
+- An organization which has received a Community Arts Access or Institutional Support grant during the fiscal year (July 1 - June 30) is not eligible for a Special Project grant.

 - Special Project grants are not retroactive.
 They cannot be used to fund a project that has been under-budgeted, nor can they be used for programs already in progress.